Founders, donors, intent, and family legacy

 Grandfather, father, and son looking at content on a tablet

-Clarifying Your Purpose and Legacy Part One: Family Giving Lifecycle Succession and Legacy Curriculum Workshop
+Clarifying Your Purpose and Legacy Part One: NCFP’s Family Giving Lifecycle Curriculum

 Intentional philanthropy requires ongoing reflection and planning.
-This interactive workshop will provide families with practical tools and proven strategies to clarify their philanthropic mission, effectively transition leadership, ensure lasting impact, and preserve their philanthropic values.
-This webinar is part of a series within the Fundamentals of Family Philanthropy webinar programming.
-Join us for part two, Clarifying Your Purpose and Legacy… Read More
+This interactive webinar will give an overview of NCFP’s Family Giving Lifecycle and updated curriculum which provides families with practical tools and proven strategies to clarify their philanthropic mission, effectively transition leadership, ensure lasting impact, and preserve their philanthropic values.
+Then we’ll take a deep dive into the Succession & Legacy module and… Read More

 Effective Family Philanthropy: The Tow Foundation